Situation Task Action Result

 - What did you learn from the experience?

-Situation: During my internship last summer, I was responsible for managing various events.
+S: During my summer internship at XYZ Consultancy, I was responsible for managing client relations for 2 community events.

-Action: I designed a new promotional packet to go out to the local community businesses.
-I also included a rating sheet to collect feedback on our events and organized internal round table discussions to raise awareness of the issue with our employees.
+A: I designed a new promotional packet to go out to the local community businesses.
+I also included a rating sheet to collect feedback on our events and organised internal round table discussions to raise awareness of the issue with our employees.

-Result: We utilised some of the wonderful ideas we received from the community, made our internal systems more efficient and visible and raised attendance by 18% the first year.
+R: I utilised some of the wonderful ideas received from the community, made our internal systems more efficient and visible and we raised attendance at both events by 20%.